Lose weight with Nutrisystem Diabetic Diet Program

 If you have recently been diagnosed with diabetes, you are probably experiencing many emotions all at once.
 You have a lot of questions that need answers, one of which is how well can you control your disease with a diabetic diet.
-The diet that you follow will play a large roll helping you control your diabetes instead of your diabetes controlling you.
+The diet that you follow will play a large role helping you control your diabetes instead of your diabetes control you.

 2- These guidelines suggest limiting fat intake, limiting dietary cholesterol, a diet rich in fiber, eat fresh fruits in moderation, limit the amount of protein that is eaten and reduces your salt intake.
 The goal for everyone, especially those with diabetes, is to set a goal of five servings of fruit and vegetables, six daily servings of whole grain foods and two servings a week of fatty fish.

 3- When buying the food that is needed for a diabetic diet, it is important to read the labels, it is especially important since most food labels show daily values based on a 2,000 calorie diet.
 This is higher than most diabetic diets allow for.Therefore, the values their own diet plans.

 About The Author: John Mancini has been writing about Diabetes online and offline for a long time.